What to expect

 The aim of Reasonable Adjustments is to ensure that all students are able to demonstrate the full extent of their academic abilities, irrespective of a disability or long-term condition.

-All SRUC programmes require students to reach specific academic standards in order to be awarded their qualification and some also have particular competency standards associated with professional accreditation e.g., the Veterinary Medicine and Nursing programmes or regulated qualifications.
-SRUC will not reduce or change those standards, but it is committed to ensuring that the methods of assessing those standards do not put disabled students at a disadvantage.
+All SRUC programmes require students to reach specific academic standards in order to be awarded their qualification and some also have particular competency standards associated with professional accreditation e.g., the Veterinary Science (BVSci) and Veterinary Nursing programmes or other regulated qualifications.
+SRUC will not reduce or change those standards, but it is committed to ensuring that the methods of assessing those standards do not put disabled students at a disadvantage, where possible.

 Students are encouraged to declare a disability or other long-term medical or mental health condition during the application process so that SRUC can evaluate their ability to meet the required competence standards and start to plan for support as soon as possible.
+Once an applicant has accepted an unconditional firm place BVSci programme they will be required to complete a Health Questionnaire.
 This is particularly important for accredited and/or regulated qualifications.
-Students who have identified support needs on their applications are added to a spreadsheet collated by the Admissions Team.
-This is then shared with relevant student support teams.
+Students who have identified support needs on their applications/Health Questionnaire are considered in relation to Reasonable Adjustments that are required.
+In the very rare circumstances where a registrants ability to meet the RCVS Day One Competencies is compromised because a Reasonable Adjustment cannot be made their offer will be regretfully withdrawn.
+Students with agreed Reasonable Adjustments are collated by the Admissions Team.
+This information is then shared with relevant student support teams and teaching teams.